 We Are One Body

 “So we, being many, are one body in Christ, and every one members one of another.”

 We are all a part of the same body – one body.
 Suppose that the finger on your left hand was bleeding.
 Would your right hand jab your left hand with an arrow or a knife?
 No!
 Your right hand would bind your bleeding hand with a bandage and stop the bleeding.
 You would not use harsh words against your finger.
 Like, “you stupid little finger you got in the way!”
 You would say, “Ouch!” and get a bandage to stop the bleeding.
 You would care for your injured finger, show it kindness, make sure it was helped and in good condition.
-This is how we need to be with the members in the body of Christ.
-If you find yourself hurting others or causing ill feelings with your tongue, it might be a good idea to start praying earnestly to God for help to control your tongue.
+This example is how we need to be with the members of the body of Christ.
+If you find yourself hurting others or causing ill feelings with your tongue, it might be good to start praying earnestly to God for help to control your tongue.
 Our tongue can cause much hurt and damage if it remains out of control.